Blossom end rot in tomatoes: identification, prevention & treatment

 Blossom end rot in tomatoes: Causes

 At the soil level, pH plays a large part in calcium availability.
-Acidic soils can bind calcium, thereby making it unavailable for the plant to uptake through its roots.
+Acidic soils can bind calcium, making it unavailable for the plant to uptake through its roots.

 Dry or irregularly-watered soil can cause localised deficiencies in plant tissues, as plants circulate nutrients from the roots to the leaves or fruit through a process known as transpiration.
 Therefore, if there is little or no water available in the soil, this can restrict the movement of nutrients throughout the plant.